BCollicott/Bens-Console-Engine/README.md

 # Ben's Console Graphics Library
 1/7/2021

 This C++ library provides objects for drawing simple text-based 2D grahics using the Windows Console API.
+The Visual Studio solution is provided, with .lib and .h files available in directories specified below.

 ## Setup